 The last day to add a campus class is one week after classes begin.
-Online classes may not be added after classes begin.
+A student may add an online course up to day three of the online course.
+This is noted on the academic calendar.

 Since the Advantage sequence of courses is prescribed, the student will be scheduled for all courses in the program and is expected to maintain his or her cohort and course sequence throughout the two years.
 Changing cohorts or withdrawal from the program may only be done after consultation with the student's academic advisor.
 Salvation Army students must have permission from the territorial education officer.